- The children sit in a circle.

-I played a similar game when I taught in Japan (I got it from a booklet so I can't thank whoever came up with the idea) but it was called apple3, the person stood in the middle and tried to "steal" a seat.
-It became adapted in several ways
+I played a similar game when I taught in Japan (I got it from a booklet, so I can’t thank whoever came up with the idea), but it was called apple3.
+The person stood in the middle and tried to “steal” a seat.
+It was adapted in several ways

 - Try using the names of animals vs the sound they make

 - Try using verbs (present tense three times vs past tense once)